clarivate/incites-retrieve/README.md

 000235983900007|.87|4.155|34.3393|...
 000253436400011|2.42|5.153|24.3601|...

 Partial output.
-See full output in the [documentation](http://about.incites.thomsonreuters.com/api/).
+See full output in the [API documentation](http://about.incites.thomsonreuters.com/api/).